sanamlimbu/canvas-data-2-supabase/README.md

 ### 2.1 Package distribution

-`create_package.sh` bash script inside terraform directory, creates a package that will be be deployed as AWS Lambda hanlder.
+`create_package.sh` bash script inside terraform directory, creates a package that will be deployed as AWS Lambda handler.
 Run the script before deployment.

 ### 2.2 Environment variables